-- 10.(1) Council may provide for a grant to a holder, equivalent to or less than the taxes payable on a property, where - (a) the holder of the property is a charitable, philanthropic or other not-for-profit corporation; and - (b) Council considers that the property is used for a purpose that is directly related to the purposes of the corporation. - (2) Council may provide for a grant to holders who would be entitled to a grant under the provisions of the Home Owner Grant Act (BC) if the holder's property was subject to taxation by a local government. - (3) A grant under subsection (2) must be in an amount equal to the amount to which a person would be entitled under the Home Owner Grant Act (BC) if the holder's property was subject to taxation by a local government. - (4) Council will in each taxation year determine all grants that will be given under this Part and will authorize those grants in an expenditure law.
+- 11.(1) The Council may provide for a grant to a holder - (a) where the holder is a charitable, philanthropic or other not-for-profit corporation, and the Council considers that the property is used for a purpose that is directly related to the purposes of the corporation; and - (b) where the holder would be entitled to a grant under the provisions of the HOGA if the holder's property was subject to taxation by a local government. - (2) Grants provided under subsection (1) - (a) may be given only to a holder of property that is taxable in the current taxation year; - (b) must be in an amount equal to or less than taxes payable on the property in the current taxation year, less any other grants, abatements and offsets; and - (c) must be used only for the purposes of paying the taxes owing on the property in the current taxation year. - (3) A grant under paragraph (1)(b) must be in an amount that is not more than the amount to which a person would be entitled under the HOGA if the holder's property was subject to taxation by a local government. - (4) The Council will in each taxation year determine all grants that will be given under this Part and will authorize those grants in an expenditure law.

-PART VII

-LEVY OF TAX
+PART VII LEVY OF TAX